ianstormtaylor/slate/docs/reference/slate/schema.md

 }
 ```

-Will validate a node's text.
+Will validate a node's text with a regex.

 ## Static Methods